Michael-Gichamu/alx-higher_level_programming/0x02-python-import_modules/README.md

-##0x02.
+## 0x02.
 Python - import & modules
-THis project involved learning about import and modules used in python.
+This project involved learning about import and modules used in python.
-##Learning Objectives
+# Learning Objectives
 Why Python programming is awesome
 How to import functions from another file
 How to use imported functions